What benefits will the students receive?

 Normally students will enrol in only one course per year, but in exceptional circumstances and depending on timetabling may enrol in two courses.

 When and where are classes be held?

 Classes are held on weekday afternoons (Tuesday, Wednesday and Thursday at present) at ANU in two hour periods from 4:30pm to 6.30pm or 5:00pm to 7:00pm.
 Students attend one two hour session per week per course.
-Advanced music students may be required to attend up to 4 hours per week.

 What does a course involve?

 ANU Extension courses have ACT Board of Senior Secondary Studies H course classification.
 When completed, they are treated as stand-alone minors and have the same identifier as the corresponding T course.
-Advanced Music may constitute the equivalent of a major if studied over two years.

 Scaled scores from H courses are available for inclusion in the calculation of a student's aggregate score within the limit that the maximum course weight is 2.0 within the same course area.